revloc02/dndMarkdown/tavern-rat-race.md

 #### Stun

 You are stunned and cannot move for your next movement (whether it is this turn or the next), but you still apply your Random Event.
+Stuns do not stack.

 #### Alternates